-Bee A Friend to Pollinators Habitat Program
+Bee A Friend to Pollinators

 Program Overview

-The Bee A Friend to Pollinators Habitat program will provide support for the local pollinator teams to either begin a new pollinator habitat or enhance an existing pollinator space.
-This program utilizes two platforms to enhance communication.
-First, Padlet is used to enhance educator and student interactions across multiple school districts.
-While personalized communication between the cohort is facilitated by a private Facebook group so that you can share your successes and challenges.
+The Bee Cause Team will assist in multiple ways including private platforms for educator interactions, personalized communication, a monetary stipend, and educational tools.
+Your pollinator team’s goal is to either begin a new pollinator habitat or enhance an existing pollinator space.
+Personalized communication between the cohort is facilitated via a private Facebook group so that you can share your successes and challenges.

 The purpose of the program is to implement a sustainable, campus-based program that supports pollinators through habitat building, community education, and good old-fashioned hands in the SOIL!